Restrictions on Physical Stochastic Reservoir Computers: Introduction

 \section{Introduction}

-Reservoir computers\cite{Del_Frate_2021, Mujal_2023, 2021, https://doi.org/10.48550/arxiv.1709.10211, Gonon_2020, Duport_2016, Mart_nez_Pe_a_2023, https://doi.org/10.48550/arxiv.2212.00396, Verstraeten_2007, https://doi.org/10.48550/arxiv.2212.00396} are a particular kind of recurrent neural network where the only trained parameters are outgoing weights forming a linear layer between the internal parameters of the network, called the reservoir, and the readouts.
+Reservoir computers \cite{2021, Tanaka_2019} are a particular kind of recurrent neural network where the only trained parameters are outgoing weights forming a linear layer between the internal parameters of the network, called the reservoir, and the readouts.
 This architecture drastically simplifies the process of training the network while maintaining high computational power.
-A defining aspect of a reservoir computer is its ability to perform inherently temporal tasks, such as time-series prediction or pattern recognition within sequences\cite{dominey1995complex}.
-In this framework, the reservoir serves as a temporal kernel\cite{dong2020reservoir}, transforming the input sequence into a high-dimensional state represented in the hidden state of the reservoir.
+A defining aspect of a reservoir computer is its ability to perform inherently temporal tasks, such as time-series prediction or pattern recognition within sequences \cite{dominey1995complex}.
+In this framework, the reservoir serves as a temporal kernel \cite{dong2020reservoir}, transforming the input sequence into a high-dimensional state represented in the hidden state of the reservoir.
 These hidden states are then linearly combined by trainable output nodes.
-The high-dimensional, temporal representation of data in the reservoir gives the output nodes enough flexibility to extract complex, non-linear features while avoiding the common issue of vanishing/exploding gradients or overfitting.
-Notably, due to the simple linear nature of the learned part of the network, the behavior and outcomes of reservoir computers are defined primarily by the reservoir.
-This interpretability sets reservoir computers apart from other deep learning approaches, making it valuable for applications requiring transparency or insight into the learning process.
-A crucial advantage is that the nonlinearities needed for learning are encapsulated within the physical dynamics of the reservoir, suggesting that we can leverage physical understanding to glean insights into the learning.
+The high-dimensional, temporal representation of data in the reservoir gives the output nodes enough flexibility to extract complex, non-linear features while avoiding the common issue of vanishing/exploding gradients or overfitting found in other recurrent architectures.

-In this work, we prove several results about stochastic reservoir computers that are subject to physically motivated constraints.
-We find that stochasticity substantially impairs the learning capabilities of a physical reservoir computer.
-Specifically, what we find is that when considering the $2^n$ real-valued functions formed by the pointwise products of the $n$ real-valued functions forming the output signals of the reservoir, a particular measure of computational power called the information processing capacity (IPC)\cite{Dambre2012, 2301.00042, polloreno2023note, polloreno2023characterizing} for any stochastic reservoir is at most polynomial in $n$ when the reservoir dynamics are constrained to certain physicality requirements.
-This is to be contrasted with the deterministic case, where the space of $2^n$ output functions generally trivially gives an exponential amount of IPC, even constrained by these requirements.